The best Miracast and screen-mirroring devices in 2024

 Best Miracast devices

 You'll want one of the best Miracast or screen-mirroring devices if streaming the contents of your phone, tablet or computer to a TV is your goal.
-While the best streaming devices can deliver content from popular streaming services, a Miracast gadget will allow you to display whatever you want on a TV screen, whether it’s an obscure video app, a selection of photos or an office presentation.
-The technology is a little dated, but it’s still arguably quite useful.
+While the best streaming devices can deliver content from popular streaming platforms, a Miracast gadget will allow you to display whatever you want on a TV screen, whether it’s an obscure video app, a selection of photos or an office presentation.
+The technology is a little dated — and faces some content restrictions (for example, you can't cast football games) — but it’s still arguably quite useful in certain situations.

 Truthfully, though, the best Miracast devices have been a little stagnant over the past few years.
-The technology hasn’t gotten markedly better, and what worked a few years ago still works fine now.
+The technology hasn’t gotten markedly better, and what worked a few years ago still gets the job done today.
 Miracast is also no longer the only game in town when it comes to screen-mirroring protocols.
 If you have an Android device, Google Cast works much better — as does AirPlay, if you prefer Apple gadgets.
+(Ed note: We also have a guide to the best Google TVs that's worth checking out.)

-As such, I’ve made a short list of three different devices for screen mirroring protocols.
-It includes our best Miracast gadget recommendation, as well as devices you can use for better screen-mirroring experiences on Android and Apple.
-(Miracast is still arguably your best bet for Windows PCs.)
+As such, I’ve made a short list of three different devices that are well-suited for screen mirroring.
+It includes our best Miracast gadget recommendation, as well as devices you can use for better screen-mirroring experiences on both Android and Apple.
+(Though note, Miracast is still arguably your best bet for Windows PCs.)

 The best Miracast and screen-mirroring devices you can buy today